-E-learning courses are asynchronous.
-They can be completed from home or from the school in designated locations (e.g. library, cafeteria).
+E-learning courses are asynchronous and very independent.
+Students must use their time effectively and be in the deignated area for completing e-learning at their school (eg. library, cafeteria, etc) in their assigned period.
+E-learning students are not to be loitering in hallways, stairwells etc or leaving the premises without parent/guardian permission.
 Students will have to meet deadlines for submission of assignments.
 There is an expectation of daily contact between the student and teacher.
 Attendance requires contact with the student prior to the end of the school day.
 Contact may be determined by the student logging into D2L Brightspace as evidenced by the class list, sending an email to the teacher, submitting work, a phone conversation with the student, synchronous instruction or any other form of active contact.
 If there is no direct contact, students are to be marked absent.